Order theory: Partially ordered sets

 A partial order with this property is called a total order.
 These orders can also be called linear orders or chains.
 While many familiar orders are linear, the subset order on sets provides an example where this is not the case.
 Another example is given by the divisibility (or "is-a-factor-of") relation |.
 For two natural numbers n and m, we write n|m if n divides m without remainder.
 One easily sees that this yields a partial order.
+For example neither 3 divides 13 nor 13 divides 3, so 3 and 13 are not comparable elements of the divisibility relation on the set of integers.

 The identity relation = on any set is also a partial order in which every two distinct elements are incomparable.
-It is also the only relation that is both a partial order and an equivalence relation.
+It is also the only relation that is both a partial order and an equivalence relation because it satisfies both the antisymmetry property of partial orders and the symmetry property of equivalence relations.
 Many advanced properties of posets are interesting mainly for non-linear orders.

 Visualizing a poset

 Hasse diagrams can visually represent the elements and relations of a partial ordering.
 These are graph drawings where the vertices are the elements of the poset and the ordering relation is indicated by both the edges and the relative positioning of the vertices.
 Orders are drawn bottom-up: if an element x is smaller than (precedes) y then there exists a path from x to y that is directed upwards.
 It is often necessary for the edges connecting elements to cross each other, but elements must never be located within an edge.
 An instructive exercise is to draw the Hasse diagram for the set of natural numbers that are smaller than or equal to 13, ordered by | (the divides relation).

 Even some infinite sets can be diagrammed by superimposing an ellipsis (...) on a finite sub-order.
 This works well for the natural numbers, but it fails for the reals, where there is no immediate successor above 0; however, quite often one can obtain an intuition related to diagrams of a similar kind.